fastlane/fastlane/spaceship/docs/iTunesConnect.md

 ## Processing builds

-To also access those builds that are "stuck" at `Processing` at iTunes Connect for a while:
+To also access those builds that are "stuck" at `Processing` at App Store Connect for a while:

 ```ruby
 app.all_processing_builds       # => Array of processing builds for this application